-

 Hackathon Tracks

-2. Pandemic Early Warning Systems
+2. Pandemic Early Warning (sponsored by Measuring AI Progress)

 Develop AI-powered surveillance, anomaly detection, and data integration tools for catching outbreaks earlier.
 Wastewater monitoring, metagenomic sequencing, and open-source disease intelligence are all ripe for better tooling.